 So don't just play the game.
-Be a coach.
+Be a coach too.
 Look for ways to inspire your brother to get in the game and play it for the glory of God!

-When I was about 12, a Sunday School teacher challenged me to start reading my Bible every day and read through the New Testament.
+When I was about twelve, a Sunday School teacher challenged me to start reading my Bible every day and read through the New Testament.
 The Lord used her simple challenge to spur me on to a life changing practice.

-I was 18 when another life-changing conversation took place, this one with my pastor.
+I was eighteen when another life-changing conversation took place, this one with my pastor.
 I was heading off to college to major in medicine, and he said, "I think God wants you to be a pastor," he told me.
 I'd never thought of it before, and frankly, I resisted it initially.
 But the Lord used those timely words of encouragement to spur me on to love and good deeds.

-And now that's my calling, and yours too, if you're a Jesus-follower.
-Don't just do the Christian life, but motivate others to do it with you.
-Get them thinking and functioning in light of Jesus' supremacy.
+And now that's my calling, and yours too, as it is for every Jesus-follower.
+Let's not just do the Christian life, but let's invest in others so that they do it with us.
+Let's do everything we can to get them thinking and functioning in light of Jesus' supremacy.

 If a few moments, I'm going to give you an assignment to put this into practice.
-But first, there's one more "one another" text, and it brings it all together...
+But first, there's one more "one another" text, and it brings it all together.